matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ### Querying relations

-A single event can have lots of associated relations, and we do not want to overload the client by including them all bundled with the related-to event like we do for aggregations.
+A single event can have lots of associated relations, and we do not want to overload the client by, for example, including them all bundled with the related-to event.
 Instead, we also provide a new `/relations` API in order to paginate over the relations, which behaves in a similar way to `/messages`, except using `next_batch` and `prev_batch` names (in line with `/sync` API).